webplatform/docs/css/properties/text-decoration-skip/index.md

 * any adjacent letter-spacing or word-spacing
 }}{{CSS Property Value
 |Data Type=ink
 |Description=Will skip over where any glyphs are drawn.
-Such is the case where it will interrupt the decoration line so that the text can show through where otherwise the text decoration would cross over.
+It will interrupt the decoration line so that the text will show through where otherwise the decoration would cross through the text.
+This commonly includes ascenders and descenders of glyphs.

 Note: The UA also may skip over small distances on the right or the left side of the glyph outline }}{{CSS Property Value